rluba/bureaucrat/readme.md

 The module contains bindings for [`libharu`](https://github.com/libharu/libharu), a low-level PDF encoding library.

-** The Bindings_Generator in beta 0.1.075 requires a patch to generate the right bindings for `libharu`.
-Until 0.1.076 is released, you can apply `libharu/0001-Bindings_Generator-Fixed-that-using-Generate_Binding.patch` to fix the issue.**
+It requires `libpng` for the png-related functions.
+(If you don’t want that, you can use `generate.jai` rebuild the library without installing `libpng` & regenerate the bindings.)